 At this point, the stock footage market is as successful and popular that the offer available online is endless.
 Whatever you’re looking for, it’s a given you will find it.

 You can find premium stock video suppliers as well as standard collections, and even budget libraries.

 Variety in terms of content won’t be a concern here!
 You can find virtually anything in stock video libraries online.
-Footage, motion backgrounds, motion graphics, animations, special effects, graphic elements, overlays and more.
+The footage, motion backgrounds, motion graphics, animations, special effects, graphic elements, overlays, and more.

 Let’s Talk Licensing: Understanding Stock Video Usage

 We’re getting into the complicated stuff, but fear not!
 If you’ve read this far, we are sure you’re ready for it.
 To understand how the legal aspect of stock video works is actually essential to make sure that you’re using it correctly – an absolute must to grant you legal safety.
 We know the legal argot can sound really fluffy and confusing so we’ll try to lay this out as understandable and transparent as possible to save you the headache of figuring out the small letter in license agreements:

 What Can I Do with Royalty Free Videos?

 As we mentioned earlier in this guide, you can use Royalty Free stock video clips for almost any commercial, artistic, editorial, and educational projects.
 The licensing terms are very flexible, with very few restrictions.